dwiddo/average-minimum-distance/README.md

 ### Description of the invariants and comparisons

 A *periodic set* models a crystal with a point in the centre of each atom.
 The AMD of a structure is an infinite increasing sequence of real numbers calculated from inter-point distances in the periodic set.
 In contrast, the PDD is a matrix which can have arbitrarily many columns.
-In practice, both are calculated up to some chosen number $k$.
+In practice, both are calculated up to some chosen number k.

-The $k$th AMD value of a periodic set is the average distance to the $k$ nearest neighbours of points in a unit cell.
-That is, to find AMD$_k$ for a periodic set, list distances to the nearest $k$ neighbours in the infinite crystal for every point in a unit cell and average over the points in the unit cell.
+The kth AMD value of a periodic set is the average distance to the k nearest neighbours of points in a unit cell.
+That is, to find the kth AMD for a periodic set, list distances to the nearest k neighbours in the infinite crystal for every point in a unit cell and average over the points in the unit cell.

 The PDD is related to AMD but contains more information as it avoids the averaging step.
-Again start by and listing distances to the $k$ nearest neighbours in order for each point in a unit cell.
+Again start by and listing distances to the k nearest neighbours in order for each point in a unit cell.
 Collect all these lists into one matrix with a row for each point.
 Then order the rows of the matrix as in a dictionary (lexicographically).
 If any rows are not unique, keep only one but give each a weight proportional to its original frequency, appending the weight to the start of each row to make the first column the weights.
-The result is the $k$th PDD of the periodic set.
+The result is the kth PDD of the periodic set.

-An AMD is just a vector, and so can be compared with any metric as long and $k$ (length of the AMD vector) is the same.
-The default metric used in the package is $L_\infty$ (aka Chebyshev), since it does not so much accumulate differences in distances across many neighbours.
-PDDs are matrices with weighted rows, and the appropriate metric for them is *Earth mover's distance* (aka Wasserstein), which itself needs a metric to compare two PDD rows (without weights), $L_\infty$ being the default.
+An AMD is just a vector, and so can be compared with any metric as long and k (length of the AMD vector) is the same.
+The default metric used in the package is L-infinity (aka Chebyshev), since it does not so much accumulate differences in distances across many neighbours.
+PDDs are matrices with weighted rows, and the appropriate metric for them is *Earth mover's distance* (aka Wasserstein), which itself needs a metric to compare two PDD rows (without weights), L-infinity being the default.

 For a formal description, see our papers listed above.
 Detailed documentation for this package is [available on readthedocs](https://average-minimum-distance.readthedocs.io/en/latest/).